itsmeshafat/frontend-file-explorer/README.md

 ## Installation

-1. **Download / clone** this repository into your WordPress `wp-content/plugins/` directory.
-2. Ensure the folder is named `file-explorer` (matching the plugin header file `file-explorer.php`).
-3. Within the WordPress admin dashboard, navigate to **Plugins → Installed Plugins** and activate **File Explorer**.
+### Installation from within WordPress

+1. Visit **Plugins > Add New**.
+2. Search for **Frontend File Explorer**.
+3. Install and activate the Frontend File Explorer plugin.
-4. On activation, the plugin creates `wp-content/uploads/downloads`.
-Verify that your hosting environment permits file creation in `wp-content/uploads`.
+4. On activation, the plugin will create `wp-content/uploads/downloads`.
+Make sure your hosting environment allows file creation in `wp-content/uploads`.

-5. (Optional) Publish a page that uses the `[file_explorer]` shortcode for frontend access.
+### Manual installation

+1. Upload the plugin folder to the `/wp-content/plugins/` directory.
+2. Visit **Plugins**.
+3. Activate the Frontend File Explorer plugin.

 ## Usage